Do you plan to buy property in Vietnam?

-As mentioned, this information is normally provided to agents and it’s not that easy to get hold of the information as an individual buyer.
+The information is normally only provided to real estate agents and it’s difficult to get hold of the information as an individual buyer and foreigner.

-At the initial announcement of new projects (see above), the developer will also start collecting refundable booking fees from potential buyers.
-This is normally done together with the agent.
+At the initial announcement of new projects, the developer will start collecting refundable booking fees from potential buyers.
+This is typically done with help of the agent.